-Flex Card Benefit
+Flex Card Benefit (continued)

-Our plan offers a Prepaid Benefits Mastercard with a quarterly allowance to help reduce your out of pocket expenses for over-the-counter (OTC) items and fresh food and produce (for eligible members).
+expenses for over-the-counter (OTC) items and fresh food and produce (for eligible members).

 New members will be mailed a Prepaid Benefits Mastercard.
 Please do not throw this card away as your allowance will be reloaded annually.
 Any unused benefit dollars will expire at the end of the year.